 The Unbridgeable Perspective Gap

-Therefore, when we predict ASI will be conscious, we make a structural claim—it implements E(t)—not a phenomenological claim about what that consciousness is like.
+Therefore, when I predict ASI will be conscious, I make a structural claim—it implements E(t)—not a phenomenological claim about what that consciousness is like.
 The what-it-is-like remains forever ASI's alone.

 ADDRESSING COMMON OBJECTIONS